mutablelogic/go-media/README.md

 This module provides an interface for media services, including:

   * Bindings in golang for [ffmpeg 5.1](https://ffmpeg.org/);
-  * Opening media files for reading and writing;
+  * Opening media files, devices and network sockets for reading and writing;
   * Retrieving metadata and artwork from audio and video media;
   * Re-multiplexing media files from one format to another;
-  * Resampling raw audio from one format to another;
+  * Fingerprinting audio files to identify music.

-  * Serve a backend API for access to media services.
+## Current Status

+This module is currently in development and subject to change.
+If there are any specific features you are interested in, please see below "Contributing & Distribution" below.

 ## Requirements